Bazhful/Bazhful/README.md

 ## > https://coopersec.github.io/
 ## > https://coopersec.github.io/gitprofile <br>

-I don't like to be a sellout I have integrity but I don't say no to money.
+I don't like to be a sellout I have integrity...<br> but I don't say no to money.<br>
 [Spare me a glass of wine?](https://www.buymeacoffee.com/oakcoffee)

 I don't know what to have here.<br>